-Policies should be developed that require users to change their passwords at regular intervals and employees should be advised about how passwords can be safeguarded.
+Policies should be developed that require users to change passwords at regular intervals and employees should be advised about how passwords can be safeguarded.
 Best practices for passwords often change.
-The effectiveness of forced password resets every 3 months has been questioned, as has the use of random strings of digits, letters, and symbols as these often have to be written down in order to be remembered.
-Covered entities should consult the guidance issued by NIST on passwords and best practices – See NIST Special Publication 800-63B for further information and keep abreast of changes to access control recommendations.
+The effectiveness of forced password resets every 3 months has been questioned, as has the use of random strings of digits, letters, and symbols, as these often have to be written down in order to be remembered.
+Covered entities should consult the guidance issued by NIST on passwords and best practices – See NIST Special Publication 800-63B for further information – and keep abreast of changes to access control recommendations.

 Even the most security conscious healthcare organizations that have implemented multi-layered security defenses and are fully HIPAA-compliant will, at some point in time, experience a security incident.
 While it is possible to reduce and manage risk, it is not possible to eliminate it entirely.
 Covered entities must therefore implement procedures that allow these incidents to be reported quickly, and to the appropriate personnel.

 There is only one implementation specification:

 This specification states that all HIPAA-covered entities must be able to “identify and respond to suspected or known security incidents; mitigate, to the extent practicable, harmful effects of security incidents that are known to the covered entity; and document security incidents and their outcomes.”

 There are numerous types of security incident, and the workforce must be aware how to “identify and respond to suspected or known security incidents; mitigate, to the extent practicable, harmful effects of security incidents that are known to the covered entity; and document security incidents and their outcomes.”

 Examples of security incidents include, but are not limited to:

 Procedures must be developed which allow a rapid and adequate response to each of these threats, and any others that may exist in a particular organization.